Develop-X/AWS/AWS Certified Solutions Architect/05_Databases AWS.md

 ### Data Warehousing

-OLTP (pulls out specific / narrow record set) vs OLAP – (pulls in large number of records).
-It used different architecture and infrastructure layer.
+OLTP(Online transaction processing) (pulls out specific / narrow record set) vs OLAP( Online Analytical Processing) – (pulls in large number of records).
+It uses different architecture and infrastructure layer.
 Differ in terms of queries run on top of data.
 OLAP is more about aggregation.

 ### ElastiCache